dj-wasabi/ansible-zabbix-server/README.md

 There are 2 database_types which will be supported: mysql and postgresql.
 You'll need to comment or uncomment the database you would like to use and adjust the port number (`server_dbport`) accordingly (`5432` is the default postgresql port).
 In example from above, the postgresql database is used.
 If you want to use mysql, uncomment the 2 lines from mysql and comment the 2 lines for postgresql and change the database port to the mysql one (default mysql port is `3306`).

-If you use mysql, then you should define mysql username, password and host to prepare zabbix database, otherwise they will be considered as their default value (and therefor, connecting to database will be considered as connecting to localhost with no password). the keys are belows:
+If you use mysql, then you should define mysql username, password and host to prepare zabbix database, otherwise they will be considered as their default value (and therefore, connecting to database will be considered as connecting to localhost with no password).
+The keys are below:

 ```bash
    zabbix_server_mysql_login_host
    zabbix_server_mysql_login_user
    zabbix_server_mysql_login_password
 ```
-If you use pgsql, then you should define pgsql username, password and host to prepare zabbix database, otherwise they will be considered as their default value (and therefor, connecting to database will be considered as connecting to localhost with no password). the keys are belows:
+If you use pgsql, then you should define pgsql username, password and host to prepare zabbix database, otherwise they will be considered as their default value (and therefore, connecting to database will be considered as connecting to localhost with no password).
+The keys are below:

 ```bash
    zabbix_server_pgsql_login_host